sgdecristoforo-n7/1_superstore-sales-analysis/README.md

 * define primary keys and foreign keys;
 * check the number of rows imported into each table;
 * verify join integrity between fact and dimension tables;
-* run basic business queries on sales, profit and discounts.

 SQL scripts are available in:

 ```
 sql/
 ```

-The SQL analysis includes:

-* sales and profit by product category;
-* sales and profit by region;
-* average discount, sales and profit by customer segment.

 More details are available in: